 Bayo Onanuga, Idowu Obasa, Dapo Olorunyomi, Babafemi Ojudu, Alhaji Sani Kabir, Kunle Ajibade, Seye Kehinde.

-Bayo Onanuga – Managing Director/CEO (e-mail: email@example.com; firstname.lastname@example.org)
+Bayo Onanuga (Leave of absence) – Managing Director/CEO (e-mail: email@example.com; firstname.lastname@example.org)

 Babafemi Ojudu – Managing Editor